cannatoshi/simplex-smp-monitor/ROADMAP.md

-# SimpleX SMP Monitor - Roadmap v2.1 for 2025/2026
+# SimpleX SMP Monitor - Roadmap v3.0 for 2025/2026

 ## 🎯 Vision

-**SimpleX SMP Monitor** is the world's first comprehensive security testing and infrastructure validation tool for SimpleX messaging infrastructure.
-It enables infrastructure operators / journalists, whistleblowers, NGOs, security researchers / to test their own SimpleX deployment with the same capabilities that external adversaries (including state-level actors) would have.
+**SimpleX SMP Monitor** is the world's first comprehensive security testing, infrastructure validation, and **enterprise-grade monitoring platform** for SimpleX messaging infrastructure.
+It enables infrastructure operators—journalists, whistleblowers, NGOs, security researchers—to test, monitor, and secure their SimpleX deployments with capabilities rivaling commercial enterprise solutions like Palantir.

 ### What Makes This Tool Unique